samuelmlee/capital-compass-gateway/README.md

 other micro services.

 The Gateway stores OAuth 2 Access Tokens for each user and set the Session Id as Http Only cookie in the browser.

+To start the Oauth2 authorization flow, the Frontend should route to {gateway url}/oauth2/authorization/keycloak

-Ensure the Frontend is sending credentials before making requests.
+Ensure the Frontend is sending credentials before making requests requiring authentication.

 ## Release History